virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 ### Types of Selectors

-There are three alternative approaches, provided to specify target container(s) in a manifest.
+There are three alternative approaches, provided to specify a target container in a manifest:

 - specifying a target node within a name of an action (**node selectors**)